For Investors

 Why didn't this layer emerge on its own?
 Because every existing player has an incentive to keep data locked inside their own ecosystem.
 A hardware vendor earns margin because its software is sticky to its machines.
 A PE fund earns exit multiples because its portfolio companies are hard to replace.
 Data fragmentation is not accidental — it is the deliberate result of business models that reward closure.

 When PE or corporate capital enters a market not to fix fragmentation but to own it, the market enters a consolidation phase.
-And that is precisely when a window opens for a new entrant: not another owner of a fragment, but someone who builds the translation layer between all the fragments.
+And that is precisely when a window opens for a new entrant: not another owner of a fragment, but someone who builds the compliance and translation layer between all the fragments.

 Step 1: Map "Battle Fronts", Not "Segments"